 It is your right to refuse a field sobriety test and by refusing to perform the tests does not carry the same consequences as refusing a breathalyzer.
 Refusing these tests cannot be used against you during the trial but your license will be suspended by the arresting officer.

 As you can see, there are a lot of moving parts to the serious charge of vehicular homicide.
 The collision may have been caused alcohol, drugs, or distraction.
-In any case, I would strongly urge you to say nothing if arrested and contact a criminal defense attorney.
+In any case, I would strongly urge you to say nothing if arrested and contact Charleston DUI attorney.